-His recovery from the train crash and depression was nothing short of a miracle, but his life turned ugly soon after his wife, Audra Hughes, made serious allegations of domestic violence against the former UFC welterweight champion.
+His recovery from the train crash and depression was a miracle.
+Still, his life turned ugly soon after his wife, Audra Hughes, made serious allegations of domestic violence against the former UFC welterweight champion.
 This moment was extremely sad for not only Matt but for all his fans out there.

 The aftermath of his serious brain injury resulted in a lack of impulse control and violent outbursts, classic after-effects of a traumatic brain injury.
 Although the aftermath of the brain injury was unfortunate, what followed next was even sadder as the story started to make the rounds on national TV.

-Audra Hughes approached the court in 2017 to get a restraining order stating the violent outbursts her husband was having, it was seriously affecting her and her children’s life.
-In the court documents, Audra stated that Matt Hughes allegedly attacked and choked her multiple times.
-He had hurt her in the shower once and even threatened to shoot her dead.
+Audra Hughes approached the court in 2017 to get a restraining order stating that her husband’s violent outbursts seriously affected her and her children’s life.
+Audra said in court documents that Matt Hughes allegedly attacked and choked her multiple times.
+He had once hurt her in the shower and even threatened to shoot her dead.

 During one incident, she claimed that Matt asked her for his pickup truck keys, which she had refused to give because of his brain injury.
-In response to that, Matt choked Audra and asked her to give him the code to the gun vault where he stored his guns.
-Upon refusing to give that, an infuriated Matt snapped and smashed her head in the shower against the shower wall.
+In response, Matt choked Audra and asked her to provide him with the code to the gun vault where he stored his guns.
+Upon refusing to give that, an angry Matt snapped and smashed her head in the shower against the shower wall.

 In 2018, Audra took away Matt’s phone, alleging that he was communicating with multiple women, to which he told her, “I am going to f**king shoot you.”
 A few months later, following this incident, Audra alleges Matt hit her in front of her kids for accusing him of chatting up other women.
-When Audra claims when Audra refused to give Hughes his truck keys that he choked and mashed her head against the wall.
+When Audra claims that Audra refused to give Hughes his truck keys, he choked and smashed her head against the wall.

-The judge, after reviewing the documents filed in court held some claims by Audra had merit, and, allowed restraining orders whereby the former MMA fighter must stay 500 feet away from Audra in addition to her two daughters, at all times.
+After reviewing the documents filed in court, the judge held some claims by Audra had merit and allowed restraining orders whereby the former MMA fighter must always stay 500 feet away from Audra and her two daughters.

-According to the documents filed in court, a week later, Mark came across the tractor that was completely soaked in gasoline and the ground around it too.
+According to the documents filed in court, Mark came across the tractor completely soaked in gasoline and the ground around it a week later.
 He believed that Matt was trying to destroy the tractor.
 The court immediately granted a restraining order, ordering Matt to stay away from Mark and his family.

-So far, there have been no medical tests conducted to prove the personality change as witnessed by his incidents with his wife and twin brother, post-traumatic brain injury.
+So far, no medical tests have been conducted to prove the personality change as witnessed by his incidents with his wife and twin brother, post-traumatic brain injury.
 However, that does not mean that the UFC legend Matt Hughes isn’t suffering from cognitive impairment or a personality change.

-The reason why we introduced Matt’s UFC fights in this article is to give an idea of what kind of a man he really is.
-Matt was one of UFC’s beloved, and fans from all around the world would go berzerk after Matt would enter the ring with his entrance song “country boy can survive” blasting in the background.
+We introduced Matt’s UFC fights in this article to give an idea of what kind of a man he is.
+Matt was one of UFC’s beloved, and fans from around the world would go berzerk after Matt entered the ring with his entrance song “country boy can survive” blasting in the background.

 When Matt entered the ring, he had one mission on his mind, and that was to win.
-His determination and dedication to being the best, not only in the ring but among his fans, made him a UFC favorite.
-However, he was far from a sore loser, unlike other UFC fighters after losing.
+His determination and dedication to being the best in the ring and among his fans made him a UFC favorite.
+However, unlike other UFC fighters after losing, he was far from a sore loser.

 Although Matt had more wins than losses, he would treat his losses as a learning curve to improve.
 After every loss, he would congratulate his opponent on being a better fighter.
-This humble attitude in the UFC ring is what made him different from most UFC fighters.
+His humble attitude in the UFC ring made him different from most fighters.

 It is common for personality changes to occur after a brain injury.
 Even a concussion can negatively affect the brain long after the brain heals.
-The way an individual processes information after a post-brain injury also changes, which further affects emotions.
+How an individual processes information after a post-brain injury also changes, affecting emotions.

-Usually, mood changes do not last that long, but after an injury, there is a serious tendency that drags mood swings over a period of a few days or even weeks, which is why many believe that the person is facing a personality change.
+Usually, mood changes do not last that long.
+Still, after an injury, there is a serious tendency that drags mood swings over a few days or even weeks, which is why many believe that the person is facing a personality change.

-Physiological changes and emotional changes following the changes in life post-injury are two main sources from which personality changes originate.
+Physiological changes and emotional changes following the changes in life post-injury are two primary sources from which personality changes originate.

 The most basic concussions can alter the connection between neurons and blood vessels in the brain.
-Normal connection is often restored in the majority of patients after a few weeks of concussion.
-However, in almost 30% of the cases, the altered connection can produce undesirable long-term effects, leading to the brain inefficiently processing information.
+Normal connection is often restored in most patients after a few weeks of concussion.
+However, in almost 30% of the cases, the altered link can produce undesirable long-term effects, leading to the brain inefficiently processing information.

-Depending on where the brain sustains an injury, it can affect an individual’s ability to evaluate emotional reactions, assess the situation around them, and respond accordingly.
+Where the brain sustains an injury can affect an individual’s ability to evaluate emotional reactions, assess the situation around them, and respond accordingly.
 An injury damaging the connection between the cerebral cortex and the limbic system can cause disruptions in emotional responses that are not in sync with the current situation.

-There are many ways a brain injury can alter a person’s ability to process information and emotions, causing mood changes in the person.
-However, unless the person has irreversible brain damage, these emotional disruptions do not last forever.
+A brain injury can alter a person’s ability to process information and emotions, causing mood changes in many ways.
+However, these emotional disruptions do not last forever unless the person has irreversible brain damage.

 A brain injury can cause some parts of the brain to be hyperactive while others become hypoactive, causing the brain to work overtime to process information and register emotions.
 This makes it very easy for the person with the brain injury to feel overstimulated after coming into contact with noise, light, conversations, and even work.

-The majority of the patients feel irritated quite easily post brain injuries which then results in anger.
+The majority of the patients feel irritated quite quickly post-brain injuries which then results in anger.
 In 2019, Anthony Loubet, a deputy country lawyer in Utah, was a victim of a severe car accident when a semi-truck and a Dodge car caused a collision with his car, rendering Loubet unconscious.

 After gaining consciousness, Loubet felt serious pain in his neck region, but the medical tests did not report any bleeding or internal damage.
 However, slowly, it became difficult for him to read, and he could not form his words properly during the conversation.

 He went to the ER the second time, where the doctors diagnosed him with a concussion and asked him to rest at home for a couple of months.
-During this period, Loubet faced extreme mood changes, especially when he exploded on his family members after failing to fix the broken ice maker.
+Loubet faced extreme mood changes during this period, especially when he exploded on his family members after failing to fix the broken ice maker.

 It’s easy to overreact or react dramatically after a head injury, as the person is already dealing with a lot.
-To the brain, even minor incidences start to feel like major emergencies post-brain injury.
-Most people often have unresolved anger because they feel that they didn’t ask for the injury, thus contributing to confusion and frustration.
+To the brain, even minor incidences feel like major emergencies post-brain injury.
+Most people often have unresolved anger because they think they didn’t ask for the injury, thus contributing to confusion and frustration.

 After a brain injury, a person may find themselves worrying about the smallest of things.
 If the person already had anxiety issues prior to the injury, it may get exacerbated after one.
 The person may experience sleepless nights, feeling on edge, and a rush of constant thoughts arising.

 Depression is one of the most common symptoms following a brain injury, especially if one already has a history of depression.
 Recent studies point out a higher risk of suicidal thoughts, poor mental health, and self-harm after sustaining a brain injury.
-There is evidence that suggests that the suicide rate is twice as common among people with traumatic brain injuries than those without one.
+Evidence suggests that the suicide rate is twice as common among people with traumatic brain injuries than those without one.

-It’s pretty common to shed tears due to the grief from experiencing a traumatic brain injury, but those sustaining a TBI find themselves crying over petty matters for no reason whatsoever.
-Emotional lability is when a person experiences crying or laughter without any reason, especially during an inconvenient situation.
+It’s common to shed tears due to the grief from experiencing a traumatic brain injury—still, those sustaining a TBI cry over petty matters for no reason whatsoever.
+Emotional lability is when a person experiences crying or laughter without cause, especially during an inconvenient situation.

 This state might be one of the ways a body copes with overstimulation, as the brain does not know how to react in any given situation.

-Head injuries not only affect memory loss and brain control but also impulse control.
-Impulse control is a disorder that causes a person to disregard societal norms by exhibiting adverse behavior or emotions.
-Impulsivity can occur for many reasons, and fortunately, it is treatable if the person knows what the root issue is.
+Head injuries affect not only memory loss and brain control but also impulse control.
+Impulse control disorder causes a person to disregard societal norms by exhibiting adverse behavior or emotions.
+Impulsivity can occur for many reasons, and fortunately, it is treatable if the person knows the root issue.

-The majority of people after a brain injury, struggle socially and then don’t find themselves interested in going out or conducting activities they used to enjoy prior to the injury.
-This may be because the individual is not able to maintain conversations, or perhaps they are feeling tired.
+The majority of people, after a brain injury, struggle socially and then don’t find themselves interested in going out or conducting activities they used to enjoy before the injury.
+This may be because the individual cannot maintain conversations, or perhaps they are tired.
 It may also be because of the noise and lights, which cause overstimulation and frustration.